Wednesday, October 6, 2021

 The series hits all the snags – complex and massive government paperwork for SNAP, Section 8, housing programs, legal forms, vouchers, child care.
 Going to confusing law courts.
 Homelessness, living in cars, on a ferry, a domestic violence shelter.
 Trying to get transportation, asking for rides, trying to get a car (one which is totaled) so that Alex can get to work … or not.
 Tough and nasty bosses; thieving co-workers, phone minutes running out, high ferry tolls (she lives in Washington state...), bumming a few dollars, lack of cash, cash, cash.

-Alex finally gets a job cleaning rich and middle-class people's houses and runs into hoarders, yappers, rich bitches, bad marriages – the human gamut.
+Alex finally gets a job cleaning rich and middle-class people's houses and runs into hoarders, yappers, rich bitches, bad marriages – the bourgeois gamut.
 She finally has a topic to write about and begins to keep a journal.
 She wanted to go to Montana to a writers' program and had received a scholarship and never went.
 The reason is never revealed.

 The people that help her are co-workers sometimes, women in the shelter, an upper-middle class guy who is trying to get her into a relationship, and the aforementioned rich woman who becomes human after having a baby.
 Her family consists of her over-the-top hippie artist mother, who can barely take care of herself; her seldom-seen father, who abused her mother too; and Sean, who attempts and fails to control his drinking or temper.
 Her mother is played by Andie McDowell, in a self-centered, scene-crushing role.